 In terms of prices, Weight Watchers is the cheapest, followed by Nutrisystem.
 Jenny Craig was dead last in this category – the most expensive of the three.

-When it comes to the support system, a study by the Colorado State University has shown that Weight Watchers and Jenny Craig offer constant weekly group or individual counselling and meetings that are physical and interactive as opposed to Nutrisystem whose support system is only online and among dieters.
+When it comes to the support system, a study by the Colorado State University has shown that Weight Watchers and Jenny Craig offer constant weekly group or individual counseling and meetings that are physical and interactive as opposed to Nutrisystem whose support system is only online and among dieters.

 Both Weight Watchers and Jenny Craig help in knowing the past of its clients to determine their problems and assist in changing their ways of thinking and doing things when it comes to their nutrition and health.